 The GPT Board is conscious of the need to set a remuneration strategy that not only supports but drives the achievement of the strategic objectives of the business.
 By establishing a remuneration structure that attracts, retains, motivates and rewards executives for achieving challenging targets linked to GPT's strategy and business objectives, the Board is confident that its remuneration strategy focuses GPT employees on delivering sustainable, superior securityholder returns in line with the Group's strategic intent.

 The diagram below shows the key objectives of GPT's remuneration approach and how these are implemented through the Group's remuneration structures.

-GPT's Strategic Goals Leading relative Total Shareholder Return (TSR) Average E 1% PS Growth > CPI plus In the long term, deliver Total Returns > 9% per annum Create and sustain environments that enrich people's lives Total Remuneration Compo nents BASE (FIXED) PAY Base level of reward Set around Australian marke using external benchmark d Varies based on employee's skills and performance External & internal relativitie considered ata experience, top quartile for Str Determined by permix of Balanced Sowhich include Fina Financial measure Internal process, F Financials include (Realised Operatin Security and (if app (Net Return to Ownmetrics)) Non-Financial objects and developed and developed and developed and developed and developed and sustainable t median for Target potential to approach etch outcomes formance against a corecard measures incial & Non- es (eg Customer, People & Knowledge) Group Earnings g Income) per policable) Portfolio her) or Property level ectives also focus on gy, delivery of key opments, culture ility, innovation, ent and development, Set at r perform top qua Determ against measu Tested - no re No valu or exce measu Deliver over a 3 year performance period -test Je derived unless GPT meets eds challenging performance Attract, retain, motivate and rev deliver superior performance b Providing competitive reward Opportunity to achieve incen y: Is ests by: ves against r performance and nultiple financial and non- hat are aligned with GPT strategy, with an equity component
+GPT's Strategic Goals

+Leading relative Total Shareholder Return (TSR) Average EPS Growth > CPI plus

+In the long term, deliver Total Returns > 9% per annum

+Create and sustain environments that enrich people's lives

+Total Remuneration Components

+BASE (FIXED) PAY

+- Base level of reward - Set around Australian market median using external benchmark data - Varies based on employee's experience, skills and performance - External & internal relativities considered

+SHORT TERM INCENTIVE

+- Set around market median for Target performance with potential to approach top quartile for Stretch outcomes - Determined by performance against a mix of Balanced Scorecard measures which include Financial & Non-Financial measures (eg Customer, Internal process, People & Knowledge) - Financials include Group Earnings (Realised Operating Income) per Security and (if applicable) Portfolio (Net Return to Owner) or Property level - Non-Financial objectives also focus on execution of strategy, delivery of key projects and developments, culture change, sustainability, innovation, people management and development, and IT - Delivered in cash annually

+LONG TERM INCENTIVE

+- Set at market median for Target performance with potential to achieve top quartile for Stretch outcomes - Determined by GPT performance against Financial performance measures - Tested over a 3 year performance period - no re-test - No value derived unless GPT meets or exceeds challenging performance measures - Delivered in equity to align long term securityholder and executive interests

+Attract, retain, motivate and reward high calibre executives to deliver superior performance by:

-Opportunity to achieve incentives beyond base pay based on performance
+- Providing competitive rewards - Opportunity to achieve incentives beyond base pay based on performance